Mohs Surgery in Dallas, Texas

 Why is Mohs surgery used?

-Mohs surgery is primarily used to treat basal cell carcinoma and squamous cell carcinoma, the two most common forms of skin cancer.
+Micrographic surgery is primarily used to treat basal cell carcinoma and squamous cell carcinoma, the two most common forms of skin cancer.
 Mohs surgery may also be used to treat certain forms of melanoma and other forms of skin cancer.
 Because Mohs surgery can preserve more healthy tissue, it is used in delicate areas such as on the nose, ears, mouth, scalp, hands, and around the eyes or genital area.
-Mohs surgery is also recommended when skin cancer:
+Micrographic surgery is also recommended when skin cancer:

 - Recurs after treatment